JuliMillan/JuliMillan.github.io/_posts/2024-06-14-how-i-made-this-website.md

 ## And I guess that is pretty much it!
-Not to easy, not to hard.
+Not too easy, not too hard.
 But sure it was fun!